GuideSDK Comparison

 • Agor provides the same session-level MCP selection UI for Gemini sessions

-See Architecture Guide: Agor as an MCP Server for details on using MCP with Claude Code and Gemini.
+See Architecture Guide: Agor as an MCP Server for details on using MCP with all agents.

 6. Permission Requests